PhillyGilly/Carbon-Intensity-UK-HA/README.md

       availability: "{{ value_json is defined }}"
       value_template: "{{ (value_json['data'][0]['data'][0]['generationmix']|selectattr('fuel','==','wind')|first)['perc']|float|round(1) }}"
 ```
-Here is the code for the auto entities cards (you my need to get this custom card from HACs:
+Here is the code for the auto entities cards (you my need to get this custom card from HACs):
 ```
 type: custom:auto-entities
 card: